|

 Clistocoeloma lanatum

-Clistocoeloma merguiensis
+Clistocoeloma merguiense

-Episesarma sp.
-(Tree
+Episesarma sp. tree

 Geosesarma clavicrure